makersacademy/takeaway-challenge/README.md

 *First commit.*

-There should also be a method in the TakeAway class that return the list of available dished (view_menu).
-I then worked on the test for the order method, which should return the user's input for each dish/quantity selected.
+There should also be a method in the TakeAway class that returns the list of available dishes (view_menu).
+I then worked on the tests for the order method, which should return the user's input for each dish/quantity selected.

 ```sh
 2.5.0 :002 > myTakeAway = TakeAway.new